Rethinking Weight Decay For Efficient Neural Network Pruning: Introduction

-Long after the introduction of convolution layers by LeCun \etal~\cite{lecun1999object}, deep convolutional networks became the state of the art for image recognition during the last decade~\cite{krizhevsky2017imagenet}.
-Since then, many architectural innovations have improved their performance and efficiency~\cite{he2016deep, ioffe2015batch, lin2013network, simonyan2014very, szegedy2015going, xie2017aggregated}.
-However, for a same type of architecture, the number of parameters and performance tend to be correlated, resulting in the best performing networks having prohibitive requirements, in term of memory footprint, computation power and energy consumption~\cite{boukli2019processing}.
+In recent decades, deep neural networks have become the reference for many machine learning tasks, especially computer vision.
+Their popularity quickly grew once deep convolutional networks managed to outclass classical methods on benchmark tasks, such as image classification on the ImageNet dataset \cite{krizhevsky2017imagenet}.
+Since their introduction by Le~Cun~et~al.~\cite{lecun1999object}, many architectural innovations have now contributed to their performance and efficiency~\mbox{\cite{he2016deep, ioffe2015batch, lin2013network, simonyan2014very, szegedy2015going, xie2017aggregated}.} However, for any given type of deep neural network architecture, the number of parameters tends to correlate with performance, resulting in the best-performing networks having prohibitive requirements in terms of memory footprint, computation power, and energy consumption~\cite{boukli2019processing}.

 This is a crucial issue for multiple reasons.
-Indeed, many applications, such as autonomous vehicles, require networks that can provide real-time adequate responses on energy-efficient hardware: for such tasks, one cannot afford to have either an accurate network that is too slow to run or one that performs quickly but crudely.
-Also, research on deep learning relies heavily on running experiments that require a lot of computation time and power: lightening networks would help speeding up the whole process.
+Indeed, many applications, such as autonomous vehicles, require networks that can provide adequate, real-time responses on energy-efficient hardware: for such tasks, one cannot afford to have either an accurate network that is too slow to run or one that performs quickly but crudely.
+Additionally, research on deep learning relies heavily on iterative experiments that require a lot of computation time and power: lightening the networks would help to speed up the whole process.

 Many approaches have been proposed to tackle this issue.
-These include techniques such as distillation~\cite{hinton2015distilling, lassance2019deep}, quantization~\cite{courbariaux2016binaryconnect, rastegari2016xnornet}, factorization~\cite{denton2014exploiting} or pruning \cite{han2015learning}; most of them can be combined~\cite{han2016deep}.
-The whole field tends to indicate that there may exist a Pareto optimum, between performance, memory occupation and computation power, that compression could help to attain.
-However, progress in the field shows that this optimum is yet to be reached.
+These include techniques such as distillation~\cite{hinton2015distilling, lassance2019deep}, quantization~\cite{courbariaux2016binaryconnect, rastegari2016xnornet}, factorization~\cite{denton2014exploiting}, and pruning \cite{han2015learning}; most of them can be combined~\cite{han2016deep}.
+The whole field tends to indicate that there may exist a Pareto optimum, between performance, memory occupation, and computation power, that compression could help to attain.
+However, progress in the field shows that this optimum has yet to be reached.

 Our work focuses on pruning.
 The basis of most pruning methods is to train a network and, according to a certain criterion, to identify which parts of it contribute the least to its performance.
 These parts are then removed and the network is fine-tuned to recover the incurred loss in performance~\cite{han2015learning, liu2017learning}.
-This process can be iterative.